Vyral/brendon-payne-recruiting/_posts/2017-02-26-real-estate-success-variable-2-contacts.md

 tags:
   - Transaction Management
 excerpt: >-
-  The first variable to success in real estate is the contacts you have available to you.
+  The second variable to success in real estate is the contacts you have available to you.
 enclosure:
 pullquote: